Sniffdog/Sniffdogminer/README.md

 1) Choose the algos you wish to mine and let SniffDog benchmark

-2) Then go back into StartSniff.bat and select which pool you wish to be at and interal you would like the auto switch set at
+2) Then go back into StartSniff.bat and select which pool you wish to be at and interval you would like the auto switch set at

 3) Go out with your friends and enjoy life!
 This is designed to catch market rise on coins when your not there!